 9. Making Snow

 While this is usually done at indoor skiing locations and similar entertainment areas, you can also use air compressors to make fake snow fly around at home.
 It can be used for similar small particles as well, like glitter.
-This is common at concerts, but it may be the perfect entrance to a birthday party or something similar!
+This is common at concerts, but it can also make the perfect grand entrance to a birthday party or something similar!

 You probably won’t do this all that much, but air compressors are basically the only way to do this when you need to.